connordawson-git/pathfinder/README.md

-## SPA Starter guide
+## PathfinderStarter guide

-A Single Page Application starter project
+A Single Page Application project

 It is built with: